olinjs/olinjs/classes/class4/README.md

 Putting all of this together allows us to communicate with the server without sending GET requests from the URL bar and without reloading the page.
 We can then dynamically change the contents of the DOM without changing the entire page.
-That is a taste of the power of client-side JavaScript and AJAX.
+That is just a taste of the power of client-side JavaScript and AJAX.